maxbriliant/spotify_playlist_generator/README.md

 - Make sure your playlist text file has one track per line
 - Working with TrackIDs or https, make sure they aren't dead links
 - For browser authentication issues, try using a private/incognito window
-- Don't forget to get your Spotify API-Key - use localhost callback example provided in .env
+- Don't forget to get your Spotify API-Key - use http://localhost:8888/callback as Redirect
 - Logs are saved to `spotify_playlist.log` for debugging

 ## 📄 License